MatrixEditor/caterpillar/docs/sphinx/source/reference/operators.rst

 Operators
 *********

-*TODO: describe all supported operators*

 *Caterpillar* supports various operators for :class:`~caterpillar.model.Sequence`, :class:`~caterpillar.model.Struct`, :class:`Field`, and custom struct implementations [1]_.
-This section provides an overview of the operators that can be used with structs, including special context operations.
+This section provides an overview of the operators that can be used with structs, fields, sequences, and context paths.

 Struct operators
 ----------------